 But the reality is that running a successful micro-mobility fleet is more complicated than tech.
 The vehicle plays a big part.
 Look at it like this.
 If you buy a scooter for $400 (which is a heck of a price if it includes an IoT) and it lasts for about 30-60 days, it means you need that scooter to generate $10 per day per scooter every single day for 30 days.
 Which is not impossible but also not typical if we’re talking about unit economics.
 Let’s avoid averages for right now.

 So we knew that we needed to emphasize the right vehicle for the job, in addition to our platform… And it’s not just the lifespan of the vehicle, but also the range or ability to quick swap a battery.
+For this we offer to you a full overview of some good players we actually use

 In the end we started pursuing vendors and partners around the world.
 We needed to start implementing a robust vehicle that lasted but was also easy to maintain and service.